+Schedules C1 and C2 are only for specific-purpose committees that support or oppose measures exclusively.
+Such committees also use Schedule D to disclose corporate or labor organization pledged contributions.
+If a committee supports or opposes a candidate or assists an officeholder, the committee may not accept corporate or labor organization contributions.
 Schedule C2 is used to itemize all non-monetary (in-kind) political contributions accepted from corporations or labor organizations during this reporting period.
 You must itemize all such corporate or labor organization non-monetary (in-kind) contributions, regardless of the amount, on this schedule.
-If your committee accepted other types of incoming funds or activity (such as monetary contributions, pledges, loans, or interest), enter them on the applicable schedules associated with the categories shown on the Worksheet Summary page.
+If your committee accepted other types of incoming funds or activity (such as monetary contributions, pledges, loans, or interest) enter them on the applicable schedules associated with the categories shown on the Worksheet Summary page.

-Non-Monetary Contributions List: After you enter and save your first non-monetary (in-kind) corporate or labor organization contribution, the filing application will begin a list of all contributions entered on Schedule C2 for this report.
+Non-Monetary Contributions List: After you enter and save your first nonmonetary (in-kind) corporate or labor organization contribution, the filing application will begin a list of all contributions entered on Schedule C2 for this report.
 The list will display pertinent information for each contribution: